-RUFFLES is a beautiful blonde 7-1/2 years old neutered Cocker Spaniel.
+RUFFLES is a beautiful blonde 8-year old neutered Cocker Spaniel.
 He is looking for the perfect couch or bed to cuddle with a like minded owner (or owners).
 He enjoys belly rubs, slow walks and watching TV.

-RUFFLES must be given time before you try to pet him.
-Sit back, wait, and let him take a few treats from your hand and he will be begging to be your friend!
+RUFFLES must be given time before you try to pet him - sit back, wait, and let him take a few treats from your hand.
+Soon he will be begging to be your friend!
 He would do best in a home without small children.
 He does well with other dogs, big or small, as long as they are nice to him.

 RUFFLES has long, curly blonde fur.
 He needs to be groomed about once every 8 - 9 weeks.
-When he comes out, he preens around like a peacock and loves to be told that he is a "cutie-patootie" or a "beautiful boy."
+When he comes out of grooming, he preens around like a peacock and loves to be told that he is a "cutie-patootie" or a "beautiful boy."

 RUFFLES was found on the streets of a suburb of Houston, TX.
 He was in really bad shape; matted, dirty, full of flea colonies, and ticks.
 Concerned rescuers took their time and were able to get a leash on him, then take him home to be cleaned up.